-HIV continues to be a major global public health issue, having claimed more than 35 million lives.
+HIV continues to be a major global public health issue, having claimed more than 35 million lives as of 2018.
 In 2017, 940 000 people died from HIV-related causes globally.
-There were approximately 36.9 million people living with HIV at the end of 2017 with 1.8 million people becoming newly infected in 2017 globally.
+There were approximately 36.9 million people living with HIV by the end of 2017, with 1.8 million people becoming newly infected in 2017 globally (WHO).

-To support continuing research into HIV we have developed a panel of recombinant gp120 proteins for different strains of HIV.
+To support continuing research into HIV, The Native Antigen Company have developed a panel of recombinant gp120 proteins for different strains of HIV.

-Human immunodeficiency virus (HIV) is an enveloped single stranded virus that is a member of the genus Lentivirus in the family Retroviridae.
-Two types of HIV are recognised: HIV-type 1, which is responsible for most HIV infections globally and HIV-type 2, which is restricted to some regions of Africa.
-In 2016, it was estimated that 36.7 million people worldwide were living with HIV infection (UNAIDS factsheet).
+Human immunodeficiency virus (HIV) is an enveloped, single-stranded virus and member of the genus Lentivirus and Retroviridae family.
+Two types of HIV are recognised: HIV-type 1, responsible for most HIV infections globally and HIV-type 2, which is restricted to some regions of Africa.

-HIV-1 viruses may be further divided into groups, being M, N, O and P. The HIV-1 group M viruses predominate and are responsible for the AIDS pandemic.
-Within the M group of HIV-1 there are a number of genetically distinct sub-types (also known as clades).
-Different subtypes can also combine genetic material to form a hybrid virus or “circulating recombinant form (CRF)”.
+HIV-1 viruses may be further divided into groups M, N, O and P. The HIV-1 group M viruses predominate and are responsible for the AIDS pandemic.
+Within the M group of HIV-1 there are a number of genetically distinct sub-types (known as clades).
+Different subtypes can also combine genetic material to form a hybrid virus or ‘circulating recombinant form’ (CRF).
 Subtype B is the most common in the Americas and Western Europe, whilst subtype C is the predominant form in Africa and India.
-Most research has been carried out into subtype B, although it accounts for only around 12% of infections worldwide.
+Most research has been carried out on subtype B, although it accounts for only 12% of infections worldwide.

-HIV targets cells of the hosts immune system including circulating host T-cells, precursor T-cells in the bone marrow and thymus, dendritic cells, macrophages and monocytes, eosinophils and microglia cells in the central nervous system.
-The HIV gp120 envelope glycoprotein enables the virus to enter host target cells by interacting with CD4, a cell surface glycoprotein.
+HIV targets cells of the host’s immune system, including circulating T-cells, precursor T-cells in the bone marrow and thymus, dendritic cells, macrophages and monocytes, eosinophils and microglia cells of the central nervous system.
+The HIV gp120 envelope glycoprotein enables the virus to enter host target cells by interacting with CD4 – a cell surface glycoprotein.
 Chemokine receptors have also been identified, primarily CXCR4 and CCR5, which act as co-receptors for viral entry (Wilen, C.B. et al).

-In the absence of treatment, HIV infection can progress further resulting in a decrease in T-cell numbers and development of Acquired Immunodeficiency Syndrome (AIDS).
-AIDS renders the individual susceptible to opportunistic infections including Microcystis carinii, Candida albicans, Cytomegalovirus and Herpes zoster, which are life-threatening in these patients.
+In the absence of treatment, HIV infection can progress further, resulting in a decrease in T-cell numbers and the development of Acquired Immunodeficiency Syndrome (AIDS).
+AIDS renders an individual susceptible to a plethora of opportunistic infections, including Microcystis carinii, Candida albicans, Cytomegalovirus and Herpes zoster, which are life-threatening to those infected.
 (Fanales-Belasio, E. et al).
 Effective antiretroviral therapy (ART) is widely available for the treatment of HIV infection.
-In 2016, approximately 19.5 million people worldwide are reported to be receiving ART resulting in significant reductions in death rates in both children and adults (UNAIDS factsheet).
+In 2016, approximately 19.5 million people worldwide were reported to be receiving ART, resulting in significant reductions in mortality, in both children and adults (UNAIDS factsheet).

-We offer a panel of recombinant HIV gp120 proteins that have been expressed in a mammalian cell system, ensuring correct glycosylation.
-These proteins are available from different sub-types of HIV-1, allowing researchers to study the different behaviour of the different types of virus and the associated activity of gp120.
+The Native Antigen Company offers a panel of recombinant HIV gp120 proteins, expressed in our mammalian cell system to ensure correct folding and glycosylation.
+Our HIV antigens are available from different HIV-1 sub-types, allowing researchers to study the differing behaviours of the sub-types and associated activity of gp120.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.